 Found yourself with a free morning in Hobart?
 Don't miss the opportunity to tackle the infamous Kunyani (Mt Wellington) ride.
-You'll need your climbing legs but the beautiful winding roads and stark alpine landscape and expansive vistas at the top are totally worth the effort.
+You'll need your climbing legs but the beautiful winding roads, stark alpine landscape and expansive vistas at the top are totally worth the effort.
 Need a bike?
 Check out our hire options below.

 It's impossible to miss Kunyani when you arrive in Hobart.
 It towers over the city center, an ominous presence every which way you turn, even when it's hiding behind a veil of clouds.
 For the Aboriginal community, Kunyani figures prominently in their creation stories - it is the pathway to their ancestors and the spirit world, a doorway to the next stage after one dies.